kiko-g/feup-esof/README.md

 The section below describes each product iteration alongside with the user stories associated with them.

 In addition to the description of each product iteration we are going to leave links to the user stories associated with each iteration.
-Also, our trello board highlights which User Stories refer to each Release.
+Please note that our trello board highlights which User Stories refer to each Release.
+Also, we added [release tags](https://github.com/softeng-feup/open-cx-nav-inc/releases) to our github repository in order to simplify the task of browsing each iteration in depth.
+This way allows for easier access to the status of the project by the end of each iteration/release.

-#### Iteration 1
+### Iteration 1
 On the first iteration we dedicated some time to learning Flutter/Dart and built the core and barebones of our application.
 We focused on developping:
  * The home page interface, which contains dropdowns of the available conferences.
  * The side bar to work essentially as a navigation tool for the app.